sbiickert/AdventOfCode2020Classic/README.md

 ## Updated: Day 14 Complete

 Note to self: Mac OS 9 has a different memory model than a modern OS.
 Each app (including the simple apps I'm writing for the AoC) has a memory allocation.
 If you run out of memory, bad things happen.
 And the ridiculous default memory allocation for an app from a CodeWarrior project is 512 kB.
 Yes, *kilobytes*.
 So when doing today's challenge when allocating a fair number of 64-bit numbers to a map, I ran out.
 But it took me a couple of hours to figure it out.
 I was obsessing over the particular inputs and wondering why *this one* was failing.
 Turns out the crash happened where the memory ran out, nothing more.
 So, I allocated a whopping 5 MB of memory and all was well.

+## Updated: Day 17 Complete

+This might be the end of this effort: not that it isn't fun, but I'm looking to switch it up and do something else.
+I think I've gotten a ton out of this, but the next challenge (Day 18) is so focused on regex that I can't imagine trying to solve without it.

+Day 17 (Conway Pockets) was a challenge because for the first time I really tried moving beyond my Swift solution and tried something new.
+I wanted to (and eventually succeeded) make an N-dimensional solution.
+My Swift solution was originally hard coded for 3 dimensions, and then I hacked a fourth dimension on for part 2.
+I tried a couple different ways to approach this with N dimensions in C++, so it took many days to solve.
+I am quite happy with the result.
+The code is clean and actually runs well.
+It's slower than my Swift solution, but if you consider that my Powerbook is probably 20 times slower than my MacBook Pro, it's something to be proud of.